ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 * Executable Program Downloader from PC to Target (e.g., OpenSSH provides `scp` (Secure Copy) for transferring files)
 * Cross-Debugger (usually comes with the Cross-compiler Toolchain, but can also be provided as part of the IDE)

-In addition, several build tools may be provided to build ev3dev Distribution Boot images or GCC Cross-compiler toolchains for Docker.
+In addition, several build tools are provided for building ev3dev Distribution Boot images or GCC Cross-compiler toolchains for Docker.
 >These build tools are not needed unless you plan to create custom toolchains or custom ev3dev Distribution images.

 ### Target Packages